pelodelfuego/vim-swoop/README.md

     Since the context display depends of the cursor movement, you can lauch a search inside the search buffer

+* Use VisualMode in the swoop Buffer

+    When you use visual mode in the swoopBuffer, the context won't be available anymore but it still an usefull tool to refactor in the swoopBuffer

 * Use last search

     When you start swoop (either the mode) and don't enter any pattern, search result will be your last search.